looter69/mult-choice-bot/readme.md

 ### Important
 - Make sure none of your Questions or Answers contain the ```:``` symbol.
 This is used as a formatting character!
-- For now, only one correct Answer is supported.
 - If parsing a Question fails, you will find the corresponding Line mentioned in your console output.

 ## Example